valnoc/VBException/README.md

 VBException
 ===========

-VBException simplifies exception instance creation by adding useful class methods.
+VBException is a base class for your own exceptions.
+It adds useful class methods for fast exception instance creation.

 ## License
 VBException is available under the MIT license.
 See the LICENSE file for more info.